 The Umbrella Brand

 The palatable oil items are assembled around Dhara and Lokdhara, mineral water is sold under the Jal Dhara brand while natural product beverages bear the Safal name.
-By demanding an umbrella brand, GCMMF skillfully maintained a strategic distance from between association clashes as well as made an open door for the patrons to coordinate in creating items.
+By demanding an umbrella brand, GCMMF skillfully maintained a strategic distance from association clashes and created an open door for the patrons to coordinate in creating items.

 Amul's item improvement was driven both by the soul of the cooperative framework and productivity.
-Being a farmers' cooperative, Amul was focused on purchasing all the milk offered by the r.
-The transitory idea of milk made it basic for Amul to process the surplus milk and enter new item classifications as generation expanded.
+Being a farmers' cooperative, Amul was focused on purchasing all the milk offered by the former.
+The transitory idea of milk made it important for Amul to process the surplus milk and enter new item classifications as the generation expanded.

 Propelled in 1955, margarine was one of the main milk items offered by Amul.
-It was additionally the first run through Amul effectively tested the authority of a built up brand.
-Amul's most punctual rival, Polson had been imposing business model milk provider to the Bombay Milk Scheme.
-Amul uprooted Polson to rise as the undisputed pioneer in the margarine advertise.
+It was additionally the first run-through Amul effectively tested on the authority of a built-up brand.
+Amul uprooted Polson to rise as the undisputed pioneer in margarine advertisement.

-GCMMF propelled handled cheddar in 1959 pursued by cheddar powder in the mid 1970s.
-During the 1980s the notoriety of cheddar expanded.
+GCMMF propelled cheddar in 1959 followed by cheddar powder in the mid-1970s.
+The notoriety of cheddar expanded during the 1980s.

 The Amul Girl (The Amul Advertising Campaign)

-In 1966, Amul hired the managing director of the advertising agency, Sylvester da Cunha to design an ad campaign for Amul Butter.
-DaCunha designed a campaign as series of hoardings with topical ads, relating to day-to-day issues.
-It was popular and earned a Guinness World Record for the longest running ad campaign in the world.
+In 1966, Amul hired Sylvester da Cunha, the managing director of an advertising agency, to design an ad campaign for Amul Butter.
+DaCunha designed the campaign as a series of hoardings with topical ads that related to day-to-day issues.
+It was popular and earned a Guinness World Record for the longest-running ad campaign in the world.

-In the 1980s, cartoon artist Kumar Morey and script writer Bharat Dabholkar were roped in for sketching the Amul ads.
+In the 1980s, cartoon artist Kumar Morey and scriptwriter Bharat Dabholkar were roped in for sketching Amul's ads.
 But Dabholka rejected the trend of using celebrities in advertisement campaigns.
-Dabholkar credited chairman Verghese Kurien with creating a free atmosphere that ecouraged the development of the ads.
+Dabholkar credited chairman Verghese Kurien for creating a free atmosphere that encouraged the development of the ads.

 The Amul girl is the advertising mascot used by the company to promote the brand.
-The brand has been cleverly using the cartoon figure in its longest running ad campaign.
-Amul Girl is used to insert an element of humour into its print ads.
+The brand has been cleverly using the cartoon figure in its longest-running ad campaign.
+The Amul girl is used to insert an element of humor into its print ads.

-The content is liked by the people and has resulted in better customer engagement.
-This increases the brand recall value for Amul.
-Hence, the Amul girl advertising campaign is often described as one of the best Indian advertising concepts.
+Indians have liked Amul's advertisements and the brand has seen higher customer engagement.
+The brand recall value for Amul increased.
+The Amul girl advertising campaign is often described as one of the best Indian advertising concepts.